Frequently Asked Questions

 Please phone the nursery or email for availability of sessions.
 We often have a waiting list and so the sooner you book your place the better.
 It helps enormously if you can be flexible in your choice of sessions.

-We are proud of our nursery and love showing people round it, please book an appointment to come and see us in action!
+We are proud of our nursery and love showing people round it, we hold two open mornings per year , contact us for more information!

 We find that children settle quicker, and continue to remain settled, the more sessions that they have at nursery.
 Therefore, we insist on a minimum attendance of 2 full days a week or equivalent half days.